 This section describes how you can reorganize your devices or sensors by their function, and thereby create a new customizable view.
 This way you can monitor entire sections of your network with a single set of notifications.

 You can personalize these views and their notifications for your own use.
 Furthermore, you can grant and restrict permission to this view to other PRTG users or PRTG user groups, to give them direct access to some of the information in PRTG.
 By using libraries, you can make your notification management faster, easier, more powerful, and more refined.

 - Hover over Libraries in the main menu bar and select Add Library.

-- Give the library a meaningful name.
+- Give the library a meaningful name and assign it a security context.
 Possibly add some Tags for easier organization.

 - Optionally, assign access rights to your predefined user groups.

-- Click Continue to create the new library.
+- Click Create to create the new library.

 - The Management tab of the library opens.

 - Define the Node Display Settings:

 - Choose a node from which the sensors will be taken (predefined: Root).